dhansmair/tablemodify/README.md

   pass during the creation of the Tablemodify-instance
 - inside the initializer-method you can access the current instance via `this` and use all internal methods like `this.appendStyles()`
+- each module name is unique and can not be overwritten
 - The `name` and `initializer` properties have to be defined, otherwise it will throw an error.
 - `defaultSettings` and `settingsValidator` are optional.